top of page

 Children and Young People

-At Edmund Rice Camps Victoria we are continuously seeking to engage in best practice which works to prevent and minimise the risk of harm to children and adults who engage with any services run by, or in collaboration with Edmund Rice Camps Victoria.
+At Edmund Rice Camps Victoria we are continuously seeking to engage in best practice which works to prevent and minimise the risk of harm to children and adults who engage with any services delivered by, or in collaboration with Edmund Rice Camps Victoria.
 We seek to ensure that all those who hold a duty of care for children and vulnerable adults are aware of their responsibilities to respond to safety concerns that arise.

 ERCVIC's Safeguarding Principles